izuchukwuMcGibson/conference-ticket-generator-main/README.md

 📇 Conference Ticket Generator
 A simple web-based application for generating printable conference tickets.
-Built using HTML and designed to help event organizers quickly generate and preview ticket details.
+Built using HTML,CSS and JS and designed to help event organizers quickly generate and preview ticket details.

 🚀 Features
 🎟️ Generate customized conference tickets